Anne Pang: Career

 Pang's 1996 trip to the Sibu annual celebration of the landing of the Foochows was the catalyst to Pang's interest in the historical accounts of her great grandfather, Huang Naishang, known as the Moses of China.
 Discovering very little documentation in English, she began a candidature at Monash University, Clayton campus into the history of Huang Naishang.
 The dissertation was completed in 2008.
 The Sibu Foochow Association learning of the thesis, approached Pang with a request to publish the work for the 110th year settlement anniversary.
 As the original works were in English, it was decided to publish two versions – an English and a Chinese edition.
 Pang's book is the first full-length scholarly study in English of the Christian journalist and revolutionary Huang Naishang.
 The front cover of the books is an original painting done by Pang which also contributed to a graphic novel written by her son Chris for the Centenary celebration of the New Fuzhhou settlement in 2001.
 A second edition of the book on Huang to be published ten years after the first edition.
 This second edition is to celebrate the 120th anniversary of the New Fuzhou settlement in Sibu in March 2021.
 Further publications include authoring chapters on Huang Naishang in the 'Studies in Light and Salt' book series, published in both English and Chinese.
+A third edition of the book was launched at the 122nd anniversary celebration of the New Fuzhou settlement in March 2023 where it was noted copies were held at 20 major libraries around the world.